ESPRESSO on VLT: An Instrument for Exoplanet Research: A ultra-stable high-resolution spectrograph for the VLT

 \subsection{The Fiber-Link}

 The Fiber-Link sybsystem transfers the light from the Front-End to the spectrograph and creates the a pseudo-slit in the output end inside the vacuum vessel.
 The 1-UT mode uses a bundle of two octogonal fibers each, one for the astronomical object and one for the sky or simultaneous reference.
 In the high-resolution mode (singleHR) mode, the fiber has a core of 140 $\mu$m, equivalent to 1\arcsec ~on the sky; in the ultra-high resolution (singleUHR) mode the fiber core is 70~$\mu$m, covering a field of view of 0.5\arcsec.
 The fiber entrances are organized in pickup heads that are moved to the focal plane of the Front End when the specific bundle of the specific mode is selected.
 In the 4-UT mode (multiMR) four object fibers and four sky/reference fibers are fed simultaneously by the four telescopes.
-The four object fibers and the four sky/reference fibers will finally feed two separate single square fibers of 280 $\mu$m, for the object and for the sky/reference, respectively.
-In the 4-UT mode the spectrograph will also {\it see} a pseudo slit of four fiber square images twice as wide as the 1-UT fibers.
+The four object fibers and the four sky/reference fibers finally feed two separate single square fibers of 280 $\mu$m, for the object and for the sky/reference, respectively.
+In the 4-UT mode the spectrograph also {\it sees} a pseudo slit of four fiber square images twice as wide as the 1-UT fibers.
 One essential task performed by the Fiber-link subsystem is the light scrambling.
-The use of a double-scrambling optical system will ensure both scrambling of the near field and far field of the light beam.
+The use of a double-scrambling optical system ensures both scrambling of the near field and far field of the light beam.
 A high scrambling gain, which is crucial to obtain the required RV precision in the 1-UT mode is achieved by the use of octagonal fibers \citep{cha12}.
+The fiber link was upgraded in June 2019, thus increasing the photon-detection efficiency reaching more than 10\% at seeing better than 0.75\arcsec ~\citep[see Fig.~12 in][]{pep21}.